jeffjiang13/ecommerce-1-/README.md

 ## :dart: About ##

 This e-commerce project is a full-stack web application that provides an intuitive and user-friendly platform for customers to browse, search, and purchase various products.
 The platform offers a wide range of features, including user authentication, product catalog, shopping cart, secure payment processing, and order management.
-Built using MongoDB, Express, React, and Node.js (MERN stack), the application also integrates with PayPal Developers and Braintree to ensure a seamless and secure online shopping experience.
+Built using MongoDB, Express, React, and Node.js (MERN stack), the application also integrates with PayPal Developers to ensure a seamless and secure online shopping experience.

 ## :sparkles: Features ##

 :heavy_check_mark: Feature 1; sign in and register

-:heavy_check_mark: Feature 2; update profile/ check order history/status
+:heavy_check_mark: Feature 2; update profile/check order history/status

 :heavy_check_mark: Feature 3; user profile